-Articles I to 4 concern the prevention of statelessness among children.
+Articles I to 4 principally concern the acquisition of nationality by children.
 States shall grant their nationality to children who would otherwise be stateless and have ties with them through either birth in the territory or descent.
 As a result, where children are born in the territory but acquire the nationality of a foreign parent, there is no obligation to grant nationality.
 Nationality shall either be granted at birth, by operation of law, or upon application.
 The 1961 Convention permits States to make the conferral of nationality subject to certain conditions, such as habitual residence for a certain period of time.
 Under Article 2, States shall grant nationality to foundlings (children found on the territory).

-Measures to avoid statelessness due to loss or renunciation of nationality not resident in the State when they attain majority, provided certain other conditions are met.
+Measures to avoid statelessness due to loss or renunciation of nationality were born abroad and are not resident in the State when they attain majority, provided certain other conditions are met.

-Articles 5 to 7 prevent statelessness in later life by requiring prior possession of or assurance of acquiring another nationality before a nationality can be lost or renounced.
-Two exceptions to this rule are provided for: States may withdraw nationality from naturalized persons who subsequently take up long-term residence abroad and from nationals who were born abroad and are
+Articles 5 to 7 prevent statelessness in later life by requiring prior possession or assurance of acquiring another nationality before a nationality can be lost or renounced.
+Two exceptions to this rule are provided for: States may withdraw nationality from naturalized persons who subsequently take up long-term residence abroad for more than seven consecutive years and from nationals who